GBCLStudio/navigation/README-en.md

 ## Introduction

-A very waste of the navigation station code, can only manually modify the HTML content
+A very bad of the navigation station code, can only manually modify the HTML content

 This is a very imperfect source code, can only modify their own HTML content, background animation using open source projects, thanks here.